 - After selling out everyone against Negan, he's extremely lucky that Gabriel even bothered trying to save him.
 Gregory's response?
 Stealing Gabriel's car and leaving him to die.

 - Lack of Empathy: As long as he's not involved, he couldn't care less about what happens to his people.
 When told Maggie is pregnant, he derisively says it was her mistake.
-A truly stunning example occurs in the Season 9 premiere, when he makes a big speech memorializing Ken, sits with his grieving parents... and gets Earl drunk and plants the idea to kill Maggie so he can retake control.
+A truly stunning example occurs in the Season 9 premiere, when he makes a big speech memorializing Ken, sits with his grieving parents... and gets Earl drunk and plants the idea to kill Maggie so that he can retake control.

 - Laser-Guided Karma: When he tries to sell out Maggie and Sasha to Simon, Jesus tricks him into instead giving up his own prized possession of scotch.
 He is then forced to kneel in front of the Saviors, and Jesus makes it clear that from now on he has Authority in Name Only.